-Betty Castor was appointed by President Barack Obama in September 2011 to the J. William Fulbright Foreign Scholarship Board.
-She was reappointed in 2014.
+Betty Castor was appointed by President Barack Obama in September 2011 to the J. William Fulbright Foreign Scholarship Board, and was reappointed in 2014.
+She served as Vice Chair for 2014 and Chair for 2015.

 Castor served as President of the University of South Florida (USF) in Tampa, Florida from 1994 until 1999.